pantrypoints/sp/content/en/research/countries/china/xi/intro.md

 and their successors in accordance with the development of the times, practice and understanding, and the history of constantly absorbing all the excellent ideological and cultural achievements in human history to enrich themselves.
-The Communist Party of China persists in taking Marxism as its guide, persists in integrating the basic tenets of Marxism with China's specific conditions in the process of leading China's revolution, construction and reform, constantly promotes the Sinicization of Marxism, and constantly opens up new realms of Marxism in the course of advancing with the times.
+The CCP persists in taking Marxism as its guide, persists in integrating the basic tenets of Marxism with China's specific conditions in the process of leading China's revolution, construction and reform, constantly promotes the Sinicization of Marxism, and constantly opens up new realms of Marxism in the course of advancing with the times.
 After the birth of the Communist